 The Belinda Quirey Memorial Fund

 This is a small fund to support those engaged in the scholarly study of early dance.
 For example, it may provide travel costs, once a paper has been approved for presentation at an EDC Conference.
+The maximum amount available for an Belinda Quirey Memorial Fund Grant is £250.00 in the first instance.

 Early Dance Circle Bursaries